jctemp/paper-gnn-shadewatcher/sections/03_concepts.typ

 // paragraph

-By utilising provenance data, one can systematically analyse the changed state in the system and recognise that sensitive information is moved to an odd location (e.g. sockets) which is suspicious and an indicator of malicious behaviour.
+By utilising the PG, one can systematically analyse the changed state in the system and recognise that sensitive information is moved to an odd location (e.g. sockets) which is suspicious and an indicator of malicious behaviour.

 #figure(
     image("../figures/shadewatcher-illustrations-pg-example.drawio.png", alt: "The figure displays a theoretical provenance graph.", width: 80%),